Hermann Jaeger: Viticulture

 While his brother, John, tended to the farming, Hermann Jaeger experimented with new grape varieties he created by grafting vine cuttings brought from the East Coast with the root stock of grapes that were native to the region.
 When he was not grafting and propagating his hybrids, Jaeger could be found exploring the countryside in search of new wild grape species.
 Eventually, he would create over 100 new grape varieties.
 One of his most notable hybrids was Jaeger 70, which became an ancestor of many of today's hybrid grapes.

 The eastern cuttings he used in his hybrids unintentionally introduced downy mildew, a potentially devastating blight on vineyards.
 In response, he developed a solution of sulfur, iron sulfate, and copper sulfate which he applied as a spray on his vines.
 The treatment was successful and he was acknowledged as a pioneer in the application of chemical sprays to control crop disease.

 He readily communicated with other grape experts around the world, sharing information about his work and learning from the works of others.
 He also wrote articles for scientific and grape journals, explaining the mysteries of grapes and his work on his farm.

 Work with phylloxera

-After the spectacular success of Missouri wines at the Vienna World Fair of 1851, taking 8 of the 12 medals on offer, the French responded by importing Norton / Cynthiana rootstocks from the US, and unwittingly introducing phylloxera, which then ravaged the vineyards of France, Spain, and Portugal during the 1870s.
+After the spectacular success of Missouri wines at the Vienna World Fair of 1851 (this needs editing as there was no world fair until 1873), taking 8 of the 12 medals on offer, the French responded by importing Norton / Cynthiana rootstocks from the US, and unwittingly introducing phylloxera, which then ravaged the vineyards of France, Spain, and Portugal during the 1870s.
 Jaeger, working with the Missouri state entomologist George Hussman, had already raised vines with resistance to the pest; he exported 17 boxcars of the resistant rootstock to France, which was to prove the salvation of the European wine industry.
 In 1893, for his contribution to the grape and wine industries of France, Jaeger was made Chevalier of the Légion d'honneur.